craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Gear....md

 | Hunter Cloak v.1.70             | PDA Cloaker | Trooper Cloaker                       |           |            |
 | Unidentified Signal Brooch      | PDA Data    | Attempt to Crack or Exchange for Loot |           |            |

+To generate the contents of a given "random" PDA, roll 1d8 the following table and follow the prompt;
+|

 ### Medical
 #### PROTECTION
 | Name             | Type | Desc. | Cost in AC |